Esri/arcgis-maps-sdk-dotnet-samples/src/Android/Xamarin.Android/Samples/Layers/PlayKmlTours/readme.md

 ## How it works

-1. The KML file is opened and added to a layer.
+1. Load the KML file and add it to a layer.
-2. The KML tour controller is created.
-Buttons are wired up to the `Play`, `Pause`, and `Reset` methods.
+2. Create the KML tour controller.
+Wire up the buttons to the `Play`, `Pause`, and `Reset` methods.
-3. An iterative method explores the tree of KML content and finds the first KML tour.
-Once a tour is found, it is provided to the KML tour controller.
+3. Use an iterative method to explore the tree of KML content and finds the first KML tour.
+Once a tour is found, provide it to the KML tour controller.
-4. The buttons are enabled to allow the user to play, pause, and reset the tour.
+4. Enable the buttons to allow the user to play, pause, and reset the tour.

 ## Relevant API